 Doug Larson, Development

 Pastor Bill Meyer retired from parish ministry in 2002 after having served congregations in Columbia, SC, Patchogue, NY and Garden City, NY.
 He then served as Director of Church Relations at Concordia College-New York until June 2006 when he was elected as a Regent to the College.
 In 2007, he began serving as Assistant to the New England District President for Revitalization and Missions and Chaired the NED Mission Board until 2015.
 Following his retirement, he and his wife, Marie, moved to Bethel, CT.
-They have four children, a foster son, eight grandchildren and one great-granddaughter.
+They have four children, a foster son, eight grandchildren, two great-granddaughters and a great-grandson.
 Bill is the coordinator of Gbarnga Mission's child sponsorship program.

 William J. Meyer, Sponsorships

 Marsha works with the education aspects of the mission and as a photographer.
 She is an epidemiologist working in pharmaceutical research and development, primarily in neuropsychiatric conditions.
 She has taught grade school through graduate school.
 Her education includes 2 doctorates (epidemiology and education), and 5 master’s degrees (education, epidemiology, and others), in addition to a Bachelor of Music in Music Therapy.
 Marsha has been involved with short-term missions in several countries and participated in church and campus missions groups.
 She visited GLTC campus in February of 2020.
 Marsha enjoys music, photography, and spending time with her golden retrievers.